XClose

 Why is Python so popular for research work?

-Other dynamic languages have cleaner, more logical syntax (Ruby, Haskell)
+Other dynamic languages can be argued to have cleaner, more logical syntax, for example Ruby or Scheme.

 But Python users developed three critical libraries, matching the power of MATLAB for scientific work:

-By combining a plotting library, a matrix maths library, and an easy-to-use interface allowing live plotting commands in a persistent environment, the powerful capabilities of MATLAB were matched by a free and open toolchain.
+By combining a plotting library, a fast numeric library, and an easy-to-use interface allowing live plotting commands in a persistent environment, the powerful capabilities of MATLAB were matched by a free and open toolchain.

 We've learned about Matplotlib and IPython in this course already.
 NumPy is the last part of the trilogy.

-The normal Python list is just one dimensional.
-To make a matrix, we have to nest Python lists:
+The standard Python list is inherently one dimensional.
+To make a matrix (two-dimensional array of numbers), we could create a list of lists:

 In [1]: